"Geography explains the past, illuminates the present and prepares us for the future. What could be more important than that?" - Michael Palin

 The Seven Continents song

 Listen to us sing our song here!
-They learnt about each continent and learnt to locate them on a map.
+Year 1 learnt about each continent and learnt to locate these on a map.

 Can you name and locate the seven continents?